 Workshop in Macroeconomics and International Finance

 This workshop focuses on all aspects of closed and open economy macroeconomics, including economic fluctuations, fiscal and monetary policy, productivity, economic growth, currency and financial crises, global imbalances, and the microfoundations of macroeconomics and monetary economics.
 Speakers include both our own faculty and graduate students, as well as visiting speakers from the world's leading research institutions.
-Faculty involved in this workshop include Boragan Aruoba, Pablo D'Erasmo, Allan Drazen, John Haltiwanger, Chuck Hulten, Sebnem Kalemli-Ozcan, Anton Korinek, John Shea, Luminita Stevens, and Carlos Vegh.
+Faculty involved in this workshop include Boragan Aruoba, Allan Drazen, John Haltiwanger, Chuck Hulten, Sebnem Kalemli-Ozcan, Felipe Saffie, John Shea, and Luminita Stevens.

 Workshop in Microeconomic Theory and Industrial Organization